Mixed styles for class methods on Tempfile break RDocs.

 Ok, there is a lacking feature in RDoc, but I don't think that keeping it that way is the way to go.

-- Assignee changed from Eric Hodel to Zachary Scott
+- Assignee changed from drbrain (Eric Hodel) to zzak (Zachary Scott)

 - Status changed from Third Party's Issue to Assigned